Local Diffusion Models and Phases of Data Distributions: Discussions

-\emph{Discussions.---} In this work, we use the approximated spatial Markovianity as a criterion for constructing local denoisers in the diffusion models, and propose a definition of phases for different data distributions in machine learning.
+In this work, we use the approximated spatial Markovianity as a criterion for constructing local denoisers in diffusion models, and propose a definition of phases for different data distributions in machine learning.
 We verify that the phase transitions occur in the diffusion models of the real-world dataset by using different methods, including monitoring the CMI and recovery errors of local denoisers along the diffusion path.

-Our framework of local reversibility paves several new paths for understanding machine learning from a physics perspective.
+Our framework of local reversibility also paves new paths for understanding machine learning from a physics perspective.
 Notably, Markov length offers a refined notion of data phase transition by exploring the \emph{spatial locality} in the data structure.
 Earlier works have established the reverse generation process as a symmetry-breaking phase transition \cite{biroli_dynamical_2024, raya_spontaneous_2023, li_critical_2024, sclocchi_probing_2024, sclocchi_phase_2024, li_blink_2025}.
 The final Gaussian distribution is ``high-temperature" and contains only one valley in the energy landscape, whereas the data distribution is ``low-temperature" and possesses a complex energy landscape with many local minima.
-This view is ignorant of the spatial information in the pixels: it applies to images flattened to a $K$-dimensional vector.
+All these traditional views are ignorant of the spatial information in the pixels: they apply to images flattened to a $K$-dimensional vector.
 On the other hand, the Markov length constructions rely on the spatial information, offering a finer-grained approach to understanding phases of data distributions.
 An intriguing open question is whether these two types of phase transitions coincide in real-world data, and if so, whether they are driven by the same mechanism.